platformio/platformio-docs/frameworks/arduino.rst

     * - :ref:`platform_espressif8266`
       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.

+    * - :ref:`platform_gd32v`
+      - The GigaDevice GD32V device is a 32-bit general-purpose microcontroller based on the RISC-V core with an impressive balance of processing power, reduced power consumption and peripheral set.

     * - :ref:`platform_infineonxmc`
       - Infineon has designed the XMC microcontrollers for real-time critical applications with an industry-standard core.
 The XMC microcontrollers can be integrated with the Arduino platform